Planning for an emergency or for when you’re gone is difficult to think about. Make it quick and efficient with our five-step plan.

 Step 1: Gather important financial documents.

 What other financial papers are required after death?
-Review our survivor’s checklist (PDF).
+Check out our survivor’s checklist.

 Step 2: Write down financial and legal information.

 Document all account numbers, phone numbers, and special instructions using the planning sheet from Step 1.
 Never assume family members know who to call or what information they need.
 Put yourself in their shoes.
-For example, what kind of documentation does a life insurance payout require?
-Who do you call to get that process started?
 Thinking through each scenario now helps eliminate guesswork in the future.

 Step 3: Designate folders.